Russian emigration during the Russo-Ukrainian war (2022–present): Georgia

-Since the outbreak of the war in Ukraine, approximately 200,000 Russian citizens entered Georgia from Russia, of which 60,000 had remained in the country while others had crossed into Turkey and Armenia.
+Since the outbreak of the war in Ukraine, approximately 200,000 Russian citizens entered Georgia from Russia, of which 60,000 have remained in the country while others have crossed into Turkey and Armenia.
 The peak of migration came at the period of mobilization in Russia.

 The migration has reportedly helped the Georgian economy to grow faster and the Georgian lari to steadily get stronger.
 However, the arrival of Russians has also reportedly made real estate prices skyrocket in Tbilisi; in November 2022, average real estate prices were 210% higher than 1 year prior.
 An important factor in this is that Russian migrants, often wealthy, are ready to pay much higher sums than Georgians for apartments.
 This has rendered rent unaffordable for some Georgian locals, exacerbating pre-existing tensions between Russians and Georgians caused by the recent Russo-Georgian War and the fact that 20% of Georgian territory is occupied by Russia.

-Other causes of tension are cases of Russian migrants behaving aggressively, demanding to be served in Russian, to be allowed to pay in Russian rubles.
+Other causes of tension are cases of Russian migrants behaving aggressively and demanding to be served in Russian and to be allowed to pay in Russian rubles.

 Screenshots of alleged Russian users (from a large Telegram group of people crossing the Russo-Georgian border) complaining they were not allowed entry into Georgia because of Z signs on their cars went viral on the Georgian and Ukrainian internet.

-In October 2022, small-scale protests were held demanding the introduction of a visa regime with Russia, with the ruling Georgian Dream party dismissing such a step as "irrational".
+In October 2022, small-scale protests were held demanding the introduction of a visa regime with Russia, with the ruling Georgian Dream party dismissing such a step as "irrational."

 The FSB has sent agents to infiltrate Georgia amidst the immigration wave.
 Once exposed, the news "barely makes a ripple" in Georgia's media.

 Russian exiles in Georgia may be tried in absentia by courts in Russia for attending anti-war rallies.
 The activities of anti-war Russians abroad are monitored by Russia's Centre for Combating Extremism.
 Some Russian exiles in Georgia supported the Georgian pro-democracy opposition and participated in the 2023 Georgian protests.

 According to a September–October 2023 opinion poll, 93% of Georgians are against allowing Russians to register a business or buy real estate in Georgia.
 More than 30,000 Russians left Georgia in 2023.

 Serbia

 Russians can travel to Serbia without a visa.
 Due to the historical and cultural proximity of Serbia and Russia, Russian emigrants are generally welcome in Serbia, but there have been clashes between pro-Putin Serbian nationalists and anti-war Russian migrants.
 According to data from the Serbian Ministry of Interior from early 2023, more than 200,000 Russians had traveled to Serbia since February 2022.

 According to Serbian authorities, there were 30,000 Russian nationals with temporary residence in Serbia in May 2023.
 Some anti-war Russians have been labeled a potential 'national security' risk by the Serbian authorities and face deportation to Russia.
+Naturalization process for former Russian citizens is unofficially stopped, and dozens of people are stuck as stateless persons.